projectawakening/builder-examples/vending-machine/readme.md

 #### Ratios
 A ratio with the in being 1 and out being 2 means that for every item a player puts into the deployable, they get two items from it.

-You can alter this ratio how you want, but be careful not to accidently give away your whole supply of items with the wrong ratio.
+You can alter this ratio how you want, but be careful not to accidentally give away your whole supply of items with the wrong ratio.

 ```bash
 #IN Ratio